Written by: Natalia Brown

 The oil industry profits more than $400 billion each year from plastic production, and as demand for oil for transportation declines, the industry projects that future profits will increasingly come from the plastic sales.
 In fact, analysts project that plastic production and consumption will triple by 2050.

 Sorting plastic waste perfectly into the blue bins we’ve been accustomed to for the last several decades will not be the solution to the plastic waste crisis, but individuals like you and I certainly have a role to play in this imperfect system.

-It’s been increasingly recognized that plastic recycling is more expensive than profitable for many municipalities.
+Public officials are noting that plastic recycling is more expensive than profitable for many municipalities.
 Rescinded recycling programs throughout the United States have been met with public outcry and disappointment with local officials for eliminating a service to their local environment.
 Although the notion of recycling is great in theory, it’s largely broken at this point.
-You can contribute to making recycling more feasible by learning the rules of what is acceptable recycling in your municipality and cleaning those items before placing them in a recycling bin.
+We can contribute to making recycling more feasible by learning the rules of what is acceptable recycling in our municipalities and cleaning those items before placing them in a recycling bin.

 Nonetheless, it will be drastically more effective for individuals to advocate for other mechanisms to reduce our collective reliance on plastic.
-You can advocate for extended producer responsibility mandated through public policy or institutional bans on non-essential plastic products at your university, place of work or residence.
+We can advocate for extended producer responsibility mandated through public policy or institutional bans on non-essential plastic products at our universities, places of work, or residences.

 The best thing to do with any plastic product you already own, is to give it a long life of re-use!
 Brainstorm ways to re-purpose packaging materials and consider sharing plastic products that you no longer need with a family member or friend before discarding them.
 For more ideas on how to make the most of things you already own— check out our previous post, 3 Key Strategies for Low Waste Living on a Budget.